PYEXPO25/T088_PYMOND_TECH/README.md

 Navigate to source bash cd source

 Start the Application
-Run the Django application: bash Django run
+Run the Django application:python manage.py runserver

 Open your browser and navigate to: